TwilioDevEd/twiml-generator/README.md

 </details>

 ## Use the tool to create and/or verify Helper Library code

-You can run the tool via the command line or use it as a Python Library.
+You can run the tool via the command line or use it as a Python library.

 For either option, you first need to create a TwiML file.